codacy/docs/docs/release-notes/cloud/cloud-2021-11-02-legacy-organizations.md

 To make sure that Codacy will continue to analyze your repositories please perform the following steps before November 2, 2021:

-1.  **If you're using GitHub** you must [install the Codacy GitHub App](https://github.com/apps/codacy-production/installations/new) on the GitHub organizations that contain your repositories so that Codacy has the [necessary permissions](../../getting-started/which-permissions-does-codacy-need-from-my-account.md) to analyze your code.
+1.  **If you're using GitHub** you must [install the Codacy GitHub App](https://github.com/apps/codacy-production/installations/new){: target="_blank"} on the GitHub organizations that contain your repositories so that Codacy has the [necessary permissions](../../getting-started/which-permissions-does-codacy-need-from-my-account.md) to analyze your code.

 1. Make sure that your Git provider organization owners [belong to the **Administrators** team](../../organizations/manual-organizations/creating-and-managing-teams.md) of your legacy organization on Codacy.